Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-In this section, we present the details of our trajectory planning algorithm for solving the problem stated in Equation (\ref{eqn:objective}).
-First, we define a connectivity cost function based on our metric $\underline{\lambda}^{\mathcal{L}_t}_2$ introduced in Section \ref{sec:connectivity-metric}.
-We incorporate this cost function with the cost in Equation~(\ref{eqn:objective}) to obtain a transformed planning problem.
+In this section, we present the details of our trajectory planning algorithm for solving the problem stated in~(\ref{eqn:objective}).
+First, we define a connectivity cost function based on the algebraic connectivity $\underline{\lambda}^{\mathcal{L}_t}_2$ of the weighted undirected graph defined in Section~\ref{sec:connectivity-metric}.
+We incorporate this cost function with the cost in~(\ref{eqn:objective}) to obtain a transformed planning problem.
 Next, we present a distributed ADMM setup in order to solve the transformed problem and plan nominal trajectories for the multi-robot system.
 We then describe the method used for performing the optimization step within the ADMM setup and analyze the complexity of its computational bottleneck.
 Finally, we present an approach to reduce the computational load of this optimization step by deriving an approximation for the required Hessian matrices.
+Later in Section~\ref{sec:simulations} we demonstrate how the proposed planning algorithm can be utilized for connectivity maintenance under real-time constraints.